 You may not have noticed that you could not enter your KTN when you purchased your ticket online.
 This occasionally happens with online travel websites (third party websites).

 Once you have a KTN, you are supposed to use it.
-Always look for the KTN field when you buy an airline ticket online and contact your airline after you complete your purchase if you do not see it.
+Always look for the KTN field when you buy an airline ticket online.
+Contact your airline after you complete your purchase if you do not see it.

 Double-check your travel documents (driver's license, government-issued photo ID and / or passport) to be sure your full name and birth date match the information you provided to the TSA or DHS.

 Save your KTN in your frequent flyer account record(s).
 Check your frequent flyer account profiles regularly to make sure your KTN is still entered correctly.

 Train yourself to look for the KTN field and enter your KTN whenever you buy an airline ticket.

 Call your airline before your check-in date to be sure your KTN has been added to your reservation record.